capoony/Chapter7-InvPopGenomics/README.md

 awk -F "," '$(NF-7) !="Pass" || $(NF-9)<15 {print $1"\t"$(NF-7)"\t"$(NF-9)}' ${WD}/data/meta.csv >${WD}/data/REMOVE.ids
 ```

-> Next, we will apply several filtering steps to the VCF file and craft two continent-specific allele frequency datasets that we will use for all downstream analyses.
-Specifically, we will (1) isolate continent-specific populations, (2) remove problematic samples (based on DEST recommendations), remove (3) populations with < 15-fold average read depth, (4) only retain bilallic SNPs, (5) subsample to 50,000 randomly drawn genome-wide SNPs, (6) convert the allele counts to frequencies of the reference allele and obtain (7) read-depths for each position and population sample.
+> Next, we will apply several filtering steps to the VCF file and based on metadata information, we will construct two continent-specific datasets consisting of allele frequency data that we will use for all downstream analyses.
+Specifically, we will (1) isolate continent-specific populations, (2) remove problematic samples (based on DEST recommendations), remove (3) populations with < 15-fold average read depth, (4) only retain bilallic SNPs, (5) convert the allele counts to frequencies of the reference allele and obtain (6) read-depths for each position and population sample.
+Finally, (7) we will restrict our analyses to 50,000 randomly drawn genome-wide SNPs.
+The final files will represent a two-dimensional matrix of  frequencies of the allele that is present in the reference genome, where each row represents one polymorphic genomic position and each column shows the data for one poluation sample.

 ```bash
 ### subset the VCF file